-(47) Member States should require listed companies to provide, on a yearly basis, information on the gender composition of their boards and on the measures taken with a view to achieving the objectives laid down in this Directive to the competent authorities in order to enable them to assess the progress made by each listed company towards achieving gender balance among directors.
-Listed companies should publish such information in an appropriate and easily accessible manner on their websites and include it in their annual reports.
-Where a listed company has not achieved the applicable quantitative objectives, it should include in such information a description of the concrete measures that it has taken so far or intends to take in the future in order to achieve the objectives laid down in this Directive.
-In order to avoid unnecessary administrative burden and duplication of efforts, the information on gender balance on boards to be reported pursuant to this Directive should form part, where applicable, of the corporate governance statement of listed companies, in accordance with applicable Union law and, in particular, Directive 2013/34/EU of the European Parliament and of the Council1.
-Where Member States have suspended the application of Article 6 pursuant to Article 12, the reporting obligations set out in this Directive should not apply, provided that the national law of those Member States provides for reporting obligations that ensure that information regarding the progress made by listed companies towards achieving a more balanced representation of women and men on their boards is regularly published.
+(29c) Member States should require listed companies to provide information on the gender composition of their boards as well as information on the measures taken with a view to attaining the objectives laid down in this Directive, on a yearly basis to the competent authorities in order to enable them to assess the progress of each listed company towards gender balance among directors.
+Such information should be published by listed companies in an appropriate and easily accessible manner on their websites and included in the company's annual report.
+Where a listed company has not met the applicable quantitative objectives, such comprehensive information should also include a description of the concrete measures that the company has taken so far and/or intends to take in the future in order to meet the objectives.
+Where Member States have suspended the application of Article 4a on the basis of Article 8a these obligations should not apply provided that national legislation contains reporting obligations that ensure the regular publication of information regarding the progress attained by listed companies towards a more balanced representation of women and men on their boards.
+In order to avoid unnecessary administrative burden and duplication of efforts, the information on gender balance in company boards to be reported pursuant to this Directive should form part, where applicable, of the corporate governance statement of these listed companies, in accordance with the applicable Union legislation and, in particular, Directive 2013/34/EU.